ShaikMehraj/Data_preprocess/README.md

 Performing with existing Blog ; Refer : [Kaggel](https://www.kaggle.com/code/mehakiftikhar/amazon-sales-dataset-eda#Amazon-Sales-Dataset-EDA)

-Packages will be using :
+# Packages used in the program :
 1. Pandas: Data manipulation and analysis
 2. Numpy: Numerical operations and calculations
 3. Matplotlib: Data visualization and plotting